CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 If you look in the console, you'll see that the component is rendered once when the page loads. `props.likeCount` starts at 0, so React inserts "Count: 0" into the DOM.

-But when you click the button, the function component is called again (or *re-rendered*).
-Don't worry about **how** this happens right now.
-This time `props.likeCount` is **1**.
+We won't look at how this works at the moment, but behind the scenes there is some code that will listen for clicks on the button and force React to update.
+That means when you click the button, the function component is called again (or *re-rendered*).

+Now `props.likeCount` is **1**.
 React now **updates** the DOM to make sure it shows the correct number.
 Every time we click the button, the function component is called and React updates the DOM for us.

 We don't need to worry about changing the DOM ourselves!
 This is what makes React so powerful.
 Even better, React will figure out exactly the right bits of the DOM that need to be changed, a concept called the ["virtual DOM"](https://reactjs.org/docs/faq-internals.html).
 This makes it extremely efficient and fast.